-Incoming links (21)Achromia; Albinism; Albinism, oculocutaneous, brown; Albinism oculocutaneous tyrosinase-negative; Albinism oculocutaneous tyrosinase-positive; Albinism, oculocutaneous, yellow mutant; Albinism totalis; Albinism, universally complete; Albinoidism, oculocutaneous; Alphoderma; ...
+Incoming links (25)Achromia; Albinism; Albinism, oculocutaneous, brown; Albinism oculocutaneous tyrosinase-negative; Albinism oculocutaneous tyrosinase-positive; Albinism, oculocutaneous, yellow mutant; Albinism totalis; Albinism, universally complete; Albinoidism, oculocutaneous; Alphoderma; ...
 Show all

-Outgoing links (12)Albinism oculocutaneous (overview); Beta-carotene; Camouflage; Chediak higashi syndrome; Cross syndrome; Griscelli syndrome; Hermansky-pudlak syndrome; Hypomelanosis; Light protection; Melanocyte; ...
+Outgoing links (14)Albinism oculocutaneous (overview); Beta-carotene; Camouflage; Chediak higashi syndrome; Cross syndrome; Griscelli syndrome; Hermansky-pudlak syndrome; Hypomelanosis; KIT gene; Light protection; ...
 Show all

 Please ask your physician for a reliable diagnosis.
 This website is only meant as a reference.